adiv-phpian/react-redux-registration-login-example/README.md

 Same as forked version of cornflourblue/react-redux-registration-login-example

-- New version and some syntax changes
+- React latest version and some syntax changes
 - Tailwind included
 - Toast notification included